TranDenyDFW/TranDenyDFW/README.md

 <hr>
 <div align="left">
 <h3>About Me</h3>
 <p>I've spent my entire professional career in Information Technology, moving through roles from Help Desk to Network Cable Installation and Inventory Manager.
 Lately, I’ve realized that in my last few jobs, I tended to follow a familiar pattern: I’d jump in, learn the ropes quickly, and then find myself spending my free time creating solutions on "How to make my job easier."</p><p>What started with Excel and VBA has evolved into a deeper dive into Python and SQL.
-Coding and data analysis wasn’t a requirement in my previous positions, it was regarded as a plus if you could do it, but that was it.</p><p>So, I've decided to take a big step in a different direction and embrace my passion for coding and analysis!</p></div>
+This is me taking a big step in a different direction, embracing my passion for coding and analysis!</p></div>

 </div>